Donald Remy: Legal career

 Following military service, Remy clerked for Judge Nathaniel R. Jones of the United States Court of Appeals for the Sixth Circuit and later, recruited by William T. Coleman Jr. joined O'Melveny & Myers LLP.
 He transitioned back to public service as deputy assistant attorney general in the Civil Division of the Department of Justice, leading cases involving Waco and Ruby Ridge.
 He was awarded the Attorney General’s Award for Distinguished Service and the FBI Director Award for Excellence.
 Remy later became a partner at Latham & Watkins LLP where he handled litigation, internal investigations and chaired the aerospace & defense industry practice.

 Fannie Mae

 At Fannie Mae, Remy held roles including head of litigation, deputy general counsel, chief compliance officer and senior vice president for multifamily housing.
 He played a pivotal role in post-Hurricane Katrina housing redevelopment in his home state of Louisiana and along the Gulf Coast.
 In April 2009, President Barack Obama nominated Remy to be general counsel of the Department of the Army.
 His nomination was stalled at the Senate Armed Services Committee by Senators John McCain and Mel Martinez around Fannie Mae’s role in the 2008 Financial Crisis.
-In June of 2009 Remy asked President Obama to withdraw his nomination so that it would not be a distraction to the President's agenda.
+In June 2009 Remy asked President Obama to withdraw his nomination so that it would not be a distraction to the President's agenda.
 President Obama responded that, “Donald Remy would have been an excellent General Counsel of the Army.”